Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 If you're building or purchasing an [I/O board](https://github.com/MiSTer-devel/Main_MiSTer/wiki/IO-Board), they are designed for a 40mm x 40mm fan.
 Assembled I/O boards should already have a fan installed.

-If you do not use any I/O boards then you are free to choose any fan, but bear in mind that only 5V is available from the Terasic DE10-Nano board, so a 5V fan is required.
+If you do not use any I/O boards then you are free to choose any fan, but bear in mind that you should only use the 5V line from the Terasic DE10-Nano board to drive a 5V fan.
+(The DE10-Nano's 9V line is deliberately hidden by the MiSTer I/O board to prevent any possibility of accidentally shorting it to any other signals.)
 You may also consider a larger 12V fan, they should work but spin slower and still provide good airflow.
 (Do note that popular Noctua fans may not spin up when undervolted).

 A large selection of fans can be found on most electronic components sites, such as [Digikey](https://www.digikey.co.uk/products/en/fans-thermal-management/dc-fans/217?FV=38007c%2Cffe000d9%2Cb89e93&quantity=0&ColumnSort=0&page=1&pageSize=25&pkeyword=40mm+fan), Mouser and many others.